-Sherice Arman is a Partner in the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm, where she specialises in financing transactions, including banking and asset finance, fund and corporate finance.
-Sherice heads up the shipping group and is recognised as an industry leader in asset finance in the Cayman Islands, in particular, for ship and aircraft finance.
-She also has significant experience in the field of regulated M&A transactions and Cayman Islands regulatory advice.
+Sherice Arman is a partner and co-head of the Asset Finance practice at Maples and Calder, the Maples Group's law firm, and is based in the Cayman Islands.
+She specialises in financing transactions, including banking and asset finance, fund and corporate finance and is recognised as an industry leader in asset finance.
+Sherice also has significant experience in the field of regulated M&A transactions and regulatory advice.
+She regularly advises on licencing and physical presence establishment particularly with respect to companies, family offices and high-net-worth individuals looking to relocate to the Cayman Islands.

+Maples Group

-Maples Group PO Box 309, Ugland House South Church Street, George Town Grand Cayman, KY1-1104 Cayman Islands
+PO Box 309, Ugland House

+South Church Street, George Town

+Grand Cayman, KY1-1104

+Cayman Islands

-Tel: +1 345 814 5248 +1 345 949 8080 Fax: Email: sherice.arman@maples.com URL: www.maples.com
+Tel: +1 345 814 5248

+Email: sherice.arman@maples.com

+LinkedIn: www.linkedin.com/in/shippinglawyercayman

-Shari Howell is a Partner in the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm.
+Shari Howell is a partner of the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm.
 She has extensive experience advising on asset finance transactions, with an emphasis on aircraft financing and leasing deals, including transactions with capital markets or Islamic elements, aircraft registrations, vessel financing and registrations, and general corporate commercial matters.
 She principally advises commercial banks, financial institutions, European export credit agencies, airlines and aircraft lessors.